geonhee619/ASMC-BayesCV/README.md

 ## Contents

+Large `.csv` data and `.jld` outputs are stored via Git LFS.

 - `data/`: Folder containing source data used in the examples.
 - `{LGO, LEO, LSO}.ipynb`: Jupyter notebooks to be run in Julia (1.10.4, ideally with multi-threading) top-to-bottom for computation, saving output, and figure generation.
+- `Figures.ipynb`: To generate Figure 1 in the manuscript.
 - `output/`: Contains `.jld` files with numerical simulation/computation results.
 - `img/`: Generated figures included in the paper.
 - Newly generated files will be saved in  `output_[session datetime]/` and  `img_[session datetime]/`.